The open dihypergraph dichotomy for generalized Baire spaces and its applications: Applications

-We now turn to the implications between the Jayne-Rogers theorem and other applications.
-The next proposition shows that for functions $f$ whose range is $\kappa$-precompact, $\JR_\kappa^f$ follows from the Kechris-Louveau-Woodin dichotomy.
+We now turn to the implications between the Jayne--Rogers theorem and other applications.
+The next proposition shows that for functions $f$ with $\kappa$-precompact range, $\JR_\kappa^f$ follows from the Kechris--Louveau--Woodin dichotomy.
 Moreover, it follows from the two-parameter topological Hurewicz dichotomy if the domain of $f$ is also $\kappa$-precompact.
-Recall that $\JR_\kappa^f$ follows from $\ODD\kappa\JJ$ for the $\kappa$-dihypergraph $\JJ$ in the next proposition by Theorem~\ref{theorem: JR main theorem} and Remark~\ref{remark: injective JJ}.
+Recall that $\JR_\kappa^f$ follows from $\ODD\kappa\JJ$ for the $\kappa$-dihypergraph $\JJ$ in the next proposition by Corollary~\ref{cor: JR} and Remark~\ref{remark: injective JJ}.